Make.com

 ToFu comms remained a masterbrand identity to maintain recognition and awareness.
 MoFu comms were geared at educating Make’s audience on how to solve common pains with automation.
 As well as daily tutorials showing simple and easy-to-build scenarios with massive ROI on time.
 And Bofu comms were whitepapers, community examples, demos and in-the-weed walkthroughs of the product.

 “Finding the balance between the literal representation of the product and the best visual language to educate users about the product, while making sure marketing, product and sales were happy was key.”
+Said Tristan cofounder of Sprint Dept.

 1. Platform Usage